Commission to reimagine police in District grapples with effort to defund

 The word “defund” — a catchphrase from activists that has been interpreted widely, from eliminating law enforcement altogether to shifting some police responsibilities to other agencies — was not used by the panel, which couched it in softer terms such as “divestment” and “decenter.”

-“Divestment means realigning [the police] budget to match the work that they’re doing, taking dollars away from policing and reallocating them into a broader public safety approach,” said commission member Samantha Davis, the founder of Black Swann Academy, a nonprofit that empowers Black youth through civic engagement.
+“Divestment means realigning [the police] budget to match the work that they’re doing, taking dollars away from policing and reallocating them into a broader public safety approach,” said commission member Samantha Davis, the founder of Black Swann Academy, a nonprofit that empowers Black youths through civic engagement.

 Christy Lopez, the commission’s co-chair and director of the Innovative Policing Program at Georgetown Law, said that budget issues are beyond the scope of the commission and that the panel “set the table for that work to be done” through recommendations that could inevitably lead to a smaller police force spending less money.
 Just how that is accomplished is up to other groups and agencies, she said.